baranadm/vet-bookings/README.md

 - on success - HTTP Status 200
 - errors:
 	- if *id* is not valid - HTTP Status 400
-	- if *Vet* with given *id* doesn't exists - HTTP Status 404
+	- if *Doctor* with given *id* doesn't exists - HTTP Status 404
-	- if *Vet* is already inactive - HTTP Status 403
+	- if *Doctor* is already inactive - HTTP Status 403

 **@PUT /doctor/{doctorId}/addAnimalType/{animalTypeId}**
 - on success - HTTP Status 200
 - errors:
 	- if any *id* is not valid - HTTP Status 400
-	- if *Vet* with given *id* doesn't exists - HTTP Status 404
+	- if *Doctor* with given *id* doesn't exists - HTTP Status 404
 	- if *AnimalType* with given *id* doesn't exists - HTTP Status 404
-	- if *Vet* already has given *AnimalType* - HTTP Status 403
+	- if *Doctor* already has given *AnimalType* - HTTP Status 403
-	- if *Vet* is already inactive - HTTP Status 403
+	- if *Doctor* is already inactive - HTTP Status 403

 **@PUT /doctor/{doctorId}/addMedSpecialty/{medSpecialtyId}**
 - behaves like endpoint above